LLMAR: A Tuning-Free Recommendation Framework for Sparse and Text-Rich Industrial Domains: Experiments

 \subsubsection{Competitiveness in Dense Scenarios}

 On high-density datasets like MovieLens-1M, LLMAR showed performance comparable to the learning-based SOTA model (SASRecF).
 Since the task involves future prediction using chronological splitting rather than random splitting, sequential models perform well.
 Although SASRecF numerically outperforms LLMAR, this is attributed to the extreme power of collaborative filtering when dense ID co-occurrence information is available.
-The crucial point is that LLMAR achieved this accuracy without any training (Parameter Update).
+Notably, LLMAR achieved this accuracy without any parameter updates.
 In environments where the cold-start problem exists or frequent model updates are difficult, LLMAR offers a new optimal solution to the cost-accuracy trade-off.